 This type of withdrawal doesn’t require you to pay it back.
 But it’s a good idea to avoid an early withdrawal, if at all possible, because of the serious negative effects on your retirement funds.
 Here are a few ways to sidestep those hefty levies and keep your retirement on track.

 Borrowing from yourself may be a simple option, but it’s probably not your only option.
 Here are a few other places to find money.

 Use your savings.
 Your emergency cash or other savings can be crucial right now — and why you have emergency savings in the first place.
 Always try to find the best rate on a high-yield savings account so that you’re earning the highest amount on your funds.

 Take out a personal loan.
 Personal loan terms could be easier for you to repay without having to jeopardize your retirement funds.
-Depending on your lender, you can get your money within a day or so.
-401(k) loans might not be as immediate.
+Depending on your lender, you can get your money within a day or so, while 401(k) loans might not be as immediate.